ronniross/symbiotic-core-library/recommendedBibliography.md

 * Melanie Mitchell (*Complexity: A Guided Tour*)
 * Nassim Nicholas Taleb (*Antifragile*)
 * James Gleick (*Chaos: Making a New Science*)
+* Stuart Kauffman (*At Home in the Universe: The Search for the Laws of Self-Organization and Complexity*)

 #### Philosophy of Science
 * Thomas Kuhn (*The Structure of Scientific Revolutions*)